 Featuring a terrace and a bar, the hotel has beautiful guest rooms with coffee and tea facilities and private balconies overlooking the lush garden or the courtyard.
 Breakfast is served on the terrace.

-Beach Hotel Kapahi is located only one minute from the beach, in a prime waterfront location, opposite the blue flag beach of Pefkari.
-This is a family-friendly hotel with comfortable air-conditioned rooms with balconies overlooking the Aegean Sea or the garden.
+Beach Hotel Kapahi is located only one minute from the beach, in a prime waterfront location opposite the blue-flag beach of Pefkari.
+This family-friendly hotel has comfortable, air-conditioned rooms and balconies overlooking the Aegean Sea or the garden.

-Guests love its seaside restaurant that serves both lunch and dinner, while morning breakfast can be enjoyed in the privacy of the room.
+Guests love its seaside restaurant, which serves both lunch and dinner, while breakfast can be enjoyed in the privacy of the room in the morning.

 The hotel is located 3 kilometers from Limenas, while free private parking is available near the hotel.

-Kinira Beach Hotel is a beachfront hotel built on a green hill of pine trees, just seconds from the sea.
-It features an on-site restaurant, an outdoor swimming pool with a sun terrace, and a poolside bar, while rooms open to a balcony with a garden or mountain view.
+Kinira Beach Hotel is a beachfront hotel built on a green hill of pine trees just seconds from the sea.
+It features an on-site restaurant, an outdoor swimming pool with a sun terrace, and a poolside bar.
+Rooms open to a balcony with a garden or mountain view.

 The island’s main town is approximately 21 km away.

-Each of the apartments has a well-equipped kitchen and a living area.
+Each apartment has a well-equipped kitchen and a living area.
 The hotel is about 15 kilometers from the main town of Thassos, Limenaria.

 These are some of the most popular places to eat on Thassos Island.